British Consul General Jerusalem

 Visas for the UK

 We no longer issue visas for the United Kingdom at the Consulate General.
-Visas are issued at the Visa Application Centre in Jerusalem.
+You can apply for a visa at one of our Visa Application Centres in Jerusalem, Ramallah or Gaza City.
+Visas are issued at the British Embassy in Amman, which deals with applications made at the Visa Application Centres in the Occupied Palestinian Territories, Jordan, Iraq, and Lebanon.

 Notarial and documentary services